find a Clinician/Physician

 * — Not recommended

 a — The lens system was one of the first applications of the Nd:YAG laser.
 The laser energy cuts poorly due to extensive forward and back scattering in tissue.
-The main applications of the lens system was for coagulation or for tissue vaporization.
+The main applications of the lens system were for coagulation or for tissue vaporization.

 b — Polished fiber applications are mainly for endoscopic coagulation or vaporization techniques.
 It is poor for making incisions.

-c — Sapphire tips function as a “laser-assisted” device with a large portion (up to 80%) of the laser input being converted to heat and only a small percentage (approximately 20%) being transmitted by the distal third of the tip.
-This explains the lack of increased response with increasing laser power and also explains why the sapphire tip permits the laser to incise tissues with zones of injury which resemble other lasers and electrocautery (i.e. 300–1000μ).
+c — Sapphire tips function as a “laser-assisted” device, with a large portion (up to 80%) of the laser input being converted to heat and only a small percentage (approximately 20%) being transmitted by the distal third of the tip.
+This explains the lack of increased response with increasing laser power and also explains why the sapphire tip permits the laser to incise tissues with zones of injury which resemble other lasers and electrocautery (i.e., 300–1000μ).
 Skin incision is not recommended.

-e — Cleaved fibers (bare fibers) can be used for cutting, coagulation or vaporization.
+e — Cleaved fibers (bare fibers) can be used for cutting, coagulation, or vaporization.
 This mode of delivering of YAG energy is extremely dangerous if optical backstops are not used due to the 10° angle of divergence of energy from an optical fiber and due to the extreme forward and backscatter of YAG energy in biological tissues.

 Selected References: